xbootnek/odin-recipes/README.md

-This is the gggit client
+This is the git client3